Select a specific section to view, or browse through the questions below.

 Are the classified staff reported on the CDIF a sum of the classified staff employed in our district’s schools?

-No. Only report employees assigned to the county or district office and "other classified" staff who serve at more than one school site.
+No. Only report the full-time equivalent (FTE) of employees assigned to the county or district office.
 Do not use this section to report the total number of classified staff reported at each of your school sites.
 Exclude regional occupational center/programs (ROC/Ps), preschool, child care, or adult education classified employees.

 Estimated Number of Teacher Hires (Section B – CDIF)